2.6. Control Constructs

 Selection statements determine which, if any, code will run.

-If the logical condition of an if statement is true, the code block runs.
-If the condition is false, the code block is skipped.
+The code block runs if the logical condition of an if statement is true, and is skipped if the condition is false.

 if condition